-- after the date of the originally scheduled Director Appeal meeting. - (f) If a properly filed request for a second Director Appeal meeting under this Section is denied by the Director, the User may file an appeal to the Board of Commissioners for the sole purpose of determining the propriety of the Director's denial.
-If the Board of Commissioners grants the User's appeal request, then the matter shall be remanded for a Director Appeal under the provisions of this Section. - (g) Failure of the User to appear for a second scheduled appeal meeting will result in cancellation of the appeal and the matter will be considered closed.

-b.
-Appeals to Board of Commissioners

-Requesting an Appeal to the Board of Commissioners

-In the event the User does not concur with the appeal determination of the Director, the User, or an Authorized Representative, may petition the Board of Commissioners for a hearing.
-Any petition for a hearing by the Board of Commissioners shall be made by the User within 30 calendar days after receipt of the determination by the Director.

-- (a) This petition must be in writing by the User and sent to the President of the Board of Commissioners, at 100 East Erie Street, Chicago, Illinois 60611, with a copy to the Director.
-Within 30 calendar days after receipt of this petition, the Director will use his best efforts to advise the User in writing, regarding date the on which the Board Commissioners would consider the petition made by the User.
+- (d)\-The Director or his appointed designee shall attempt to resolve any bona fide claims, disputes, or inquiries which the User may have based on factual or technical information.
+All determinations made by the Director shall be reduced to a written determination and a copy thereof transmitted to the User.
+The Director will use his best efforts to transmit these determinations to the User within 60 calendar days of the appeal meeting. - -Should the User fail to appear at a scheduled (e) Director Appeal meeting without first notifying the Director, another appeal meeting will not be scheduled unless the User requests such a meeting, in writing, to the Director, not later than 10 calendar days after the date of the scheduled Director Appeal meeting, and the User makes a 50 percent payment of the amount billed by the District as set forth in Section 9a(1)(b).
+A second Director Appeal meeting may be granted at the discretion of the Director upon a finding of good cause as to why the initial Director Appeal meeting was missed.
+The rescheduled appeal meeting must occur not later than 30 calendar days after the date of the originally scheduled\Director Appeal meeting - (f) -If a properly filed request for a second Director Appeal meeting under this Section is denied by the Director, the User may file an appeal to the Board of Commissioners for the sole purpose of determining the propriety of the Director's denial.
+If the Board of Commissioners grants the User's appeal request, then the matter shall be remanded for a Director Appeal under the provisions of this Section. - (g) Failure of the User to appear for a second scheduled appeal meeting will result in cancellation of the appeal and the matter will be considered closed. - b.
+Appeals to Board of Commissioners - (1) Requesting an Appeal to the Board of Commissioners In the event the User does not concur with the appeal determination of the Director, the User, or an Authorized Representative, may petition the Board of Commissioners for a hearing.
+Any petition for a hearing by the Board of Commissioners shall be made by the User within\30 calendar days after receipt of the determination by the Director. - (a) This petition must be in writing by the User and sent to the President of the Board of Commissioners, at 100 East Erie Street, Chicago, Illinois 60611, with a copy to the Director.
+Within 30 calendar days after receipt of this petition, the Director will use his best efforts to advise the User in writing, regarding the date on which the Board of Commissioners would consider the petition made by the User.
 If the petition to the Board of Commissioners is regarding a User Charge bill, the User shall deposit an amount which when added to the amount already paid, makes the total amount paid equivalent to 75 percent of the Net User Charge calculated by the District as a result of the Director's determination.
-Should the hearing conclude with an amount less than the deposit paid by the User, the difference shall be refunded to the User, provided there are no outstanding User Charges due the District. - (b) In the event the request for review by the Board of Commissioners is not made within 30 calendar days after receipt of the determination by the Director, the District shall invoke its authority, as granted in Section 11 of this Ordinance, and recover any and all amounts due and owing.
-However, the District may waive the 30 day requirement, provided the request is made by the User within 90
+Should the hearing conclude with an amount less than the deposit paid by the User, the difference shall be refunded to the User, provided there are no outstanding User Charges due the District.